THE BROADCAST STANDARD

 Core has been curated to offer a streamlined package, featuring essential instruments and the full range of articulations, with one mix signal — fully interchangeable with our Discover and Professional editions.
-Owners of Core will also have access to BBCSO Discover for free.
+Owners of Upgrading from Discover?
+Add to cart to view your upgrade price.

 Waltz Of The Flowers - Pyotr Ilyich Tchaikovsky (BBCSO CORE) (0:00 / 1:03)

 Symphonic Dances - Sergei Rachmaninoff (BBCSO CORE) (0:00 / 1:05)

 Your Majesty - Oliver Patrice Weder (BBCSO CORE) (0:00 / 3:08)

 Sadie's Waltz - Homay Schmitz (BBCSO CORE) (0:00 / 2:41)

 For the first time, we have captured a full orchestra: outstanding players who have developed a precise musical affinity, rehearsing and performing some of the most challenging orchestral works together, week in, week out, to create a truly cohesive sound.